FullStack-HY/FullStack-Hy.github.io/src/content/2/en/part2a.md

 A whole React application can be written in a single file.
 Although that is, of course, not very practical.
 Common practice is to declare each component in their own file as an <i>ES6-module</i>.

 We have been using modules the whole time.
-The first few lines of the file:
+The first few lines of the file <i>index.js</i>:

 ```js
 import React from 'react'
 import ReactDOM from 'react-dom'
 ```

 [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) two modules, enabling them to be used in that file.
-The module <i>React-DOM</i> is placed into the variable _ReactDOM_, and the module that defines the main component of the app is placed into the variable _App_
+The module <i>react-dom</i> is placed into the variable _ReactDOM_, and the module that defines the main component of the app is placed into the variable _App_

 Let's move our <i>Note</i> component into its own module.